cstoquer/midiFighter24/README.md

 ### In a nutshell

- - the 24 Arcade buttons are read by 3 `74HC165` parallel -> serial shift registers connected on Arduino's pin 2(LOAD), 3(CLOCK), and 4, 5, 6 (shift registers DATA)
+ - the 24 Arcade buttons are read by 3 `74HC165` shift registers connected on Arduino's pin 2(LOAD), 3(CLOCK), and 4, 5, 6 (shift registers DATA)
- - 2 x 7 led digit display are controlled by 2 `74HC595` serial -> parallel shift registers connected on Arduino's pin 9(LATCH), 8(CLOCK) and 10(DATA).
+ - 2 x 7 led digit display are controlled by 2 `74HC595` shift registers connected on Arduino's pin 9(LATCH), 8(CLOCK) and 10(DATA).
 These shift registers are set in series.
  - two menu button on the side are connected to Arduino's pin 11 and 12 (with a pullup resistor)

 ### Photos